thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-DENY-ORACLE.md

 ### Revert Message

-The rule processor will revert with the following error if the rule check fails:
+The rule processor will revert with one of the following errors if the rule check fails:

 ```
 error AddressNotOnAllowedList();